Skip to Content

 To outsiders it looks like chaos.
 To goblins it’s home.

-V — Reputation and Standing
+V — Reputation and Ranks

 Goblins don’t care much about noble titles.
 What matters is what you've done.
+But to blend in they do have such a casting.

 A goblin earns respect by: